What is Shockwave Therapy?

 How does it work?

 Basically, a rod is knocked back and forth within a tube, and compresses air at the end of the tube at very high speed, creating sound pressure waves.
 These waves of energy travel through the skin, and as they spread through the area of application, they cause tiny bubbles to form and collapse in the tissue instantaneously.
-The collapse of these bubbles strongly stimulates connective tissue cells related to blood vessel, tendon, and bone formation & repair.
+The collapse of these bubbles strongly stimulates connective tissue cells related to blood vessel, tendon, and bone formation and repair.

 What can I expect?

 Shockwave treatments take about 15 minutes.
 You may feel some mild discomfort during the treatment, and in the next 2-3 days post-treatment.
-This is normal & healthy – it’s your body’s healing process taking place!
+This is normal and healthy – it’s your body’s healing process taking place!